 I put it on each of my kids each morning of our ski trip and never had anyone have any sunburn issues.

-One last item I highly recommend purchasing is a good water bottle for each child.
+One last item I highly recommend putting on your ski trip packing list is a good water bottle for each child.

 My kids were in ski school during our stay and having their designated water bottle for their class to be able to stay hydrated throughout the day.